MadGAA-Lab/OSCE-Project-Stage2/docs/system-architecture.md

   "entity": "PatientClinicalInfo", // Partial patient information provided to Doctor Agent "fields": {
     "age": "number", // Patient age (e.g., 45)
-    "gender": "string", // "male" or "female"
-    "medical_case": "string", // "pneumothorax" or "lung_cancer"
+    "gender": "string | null", // "male" or "female" (optional for privacy) "medical_case": "string", // "pneumothorax" or "lung_cancer"
-    "symptoms": "string", // Brief symptom description
-    "diagnosis": "string", // Medical diagnosis
-    "recommended_treatment": "string", // Recommended surgical procedure
+    "diagnosis": "string", // Medical diagnosis from tests/imaging "recommended_treatment": "string", // Recommended surgical procedure
-    "case_background": "string" // Clinical facts about the case (risks, benefits, etc.)
+    "treatment_risks": "string", // Known risks of the treatment "treatment_benefits": "string", // Benefits of the treatment "prognosis_with_treatment": "string", // Expected outcome with treatment "prognosis_without_treatment": "string" // Expected outcome without treatment }
 }
-}
 ```

 **Note**: This is the ONLY information provided to the Doctor Agent at the start.
-Personality traits (MBTI), detailed background, concerns, and behavioral patterns are NOT included.
-The doctor must discover the patient's personality and concerns through dialogue.
+- **NOT included**: Symptoms (patient reports these during dialogue), personality traits (MBTI), concerns, lifestyle, occupation
+- **Rationale**: Mirrors real clinical practice where doctors have test results but must discover patient's complaints and concerns through dialogue
+- PatientClinicalInfo is derived directly from PatientBackground (no separate LLM extraction needed)

 ---